 Customers are changing…in how they do business and in what they expect from their vendors/partners.

-And the pace of this change is accelerating.
-That reality with all its implications and possibilities was the premise of Alexander Group’s 17th annual Chief Sales Executive Forum held November 7 – 9 in Naples, Fl.
+This reality was the premise of Alexander Group’s 17th Annual Executive Forum held November 7–9, 2018 in Naples, FL.
 More than 300 cross-industry executives shared their insights and challenges in their quest to address non-linear buyer journeys and increase revenue growth.
-Attendees considered what has changed in their traditional understanding of sales and revenue growth.

 One conclusion: Every business is now digital.